 Other Methods for Conditioning Soil

 Compost is good for almost any soil.
-But some soil conditioners, such as gypsum and peat, provide benefits only for certain soil types or certain types of plants.
+However, some soil conditioners, such as gypsum and peat, provide benefits only for certain soil types or certain types of plants.

 Other products sold as soil conditioners have dubious benefits, or the benefits are unknown.
 Before using soil conditioners, check for reliable evidence of the product’s effectiveness.
 Some would need to be added in impractically large amounts to change the properties of your soil.